pancsta/asyncmachine-go/tools/cmd/am-vis/README.md

-  --map, -b              Use the map view preset --output-elk           Use ELK layout [default: true] --output-filename OUTPUT-FILENAME, -o OUTPUT-FILENAME [default: am-vis] --help, -h             display this help and exit
+  --map, -b              Use the map view preset --output-elk           Use ELK layout [default: true] --output-filename OUTPUT-FILENAME, -o OUTPUT-FILENAME [default: am-vis] --debug                Enable debugging for asyncmachine --version, -v          Print version and exit --help, -h             display this help and exit

+Commands:
+  render-dump            Render from a debugger dump file inspect-dump           Render text form from a debugger dump file
 ```

 Graphs can be programmatically filtered using the rendering config: